navishwadhwa/navishwadhwa.github.io/news/_posts/2024-10-11-brennen-presents-at-APS.md

 category: news
 tags: [people]
 ---
-Brennen presented a poster at this year's APS Four Corners Section Annual Meeting which was held at the Northern Arizona University.
+Brennen presented a poster at this year's APS's Four Corners Section Annual Meeting which was held at the Northern Arizona University.